Muslimgauze

-Muslimgauze was the main musical project of Bryn Jones (17 June 1961 – 14 January 1999), a British ethnic electronica and experimental musician who was influenced by conflicts and history in the Muslim world, often with an emphasis on the Israeli–Palestinian conflict.
+Muslimgauze was the main musical project of Bryn Jones (17 June 1961 – 14 January 1999), a British experimental musician who was influenced by conflicts and history in the Muslim world, often with an emphasis on the Israeli–Palestinian conflict.
 With dozens of albums released under the Muslimgauze name, Jones was prolific, but he never achieved mainstream success.
-His music has been described by one critic as "among the most startling and unique in the noise underground."
+His music, categorized as an example of ethnic electronica, has been described by one critic as "among the most startling and unique in the noise underground".

+Despite his project name, Jones was not a Muslim.
 The name Muslimgauze is a play on the word muslin (a type of gauze) combined with Muslim, referring to Jones' preoccupation with conflicts throughout the Muslim world.

 Biography

 Early musical career

 Jones first released music in 1982 as E.g Oblique Graph [sic] on Kinematograph, his own imprint, and the independent co-op label Recloose, run by Simon Crab.
 E.g Oblique Graph [sic] came from the do-it-yourself (DIY) ethos of the time and was musically composed of electronic/experimental drone with occasional synth-melodic hooks and use of radio broadcast samples.

-Releases at the time were occasionally on cassette, more often vinyl EPs and LPs; the longest running of Jones' label monikers, Limited Editions, started with Hunting Out with an Aerial Eye (1984) followed by Buddhist on Fire, put out by Recloose the same year.
+Releases at the time were occasionally on cassette, more often vinyl EPs and LPs; the longest-running of Jones' label monikers, Limited Editions, started with Hunting Out with an Aerial Eye (1984) followed by Buddhist on Fire, put out by Recloose the same year.
 Since then, Jones roughly released an album a year, given scarce financial resources until 1988, when he began making inroads with then-emerging labels Staalplaat, Soleilmoon, and Extreme Records.

 By the late 1980s, Jones ran out of funding to self-release, and other labels that did put out Muslimgauze releases such as Recloose and Permis De Construire (which put out Coup d'Etat) did not pay promised royalties.
-Recloose head Simon Crab cited lack of sales and damaged records from fire bombing as his reason.
+Recloose head Simon Crab cited lack of sales and damaged records from firebombing as his reason.

 At this time, distributors Soleilmoon, Staalplaat, and Extreme Records transitioned to becoming labels with the advent of the compact disc format, which became less expensive to produce and ship than vinyl over time and gradually became a physical staple of the Muslimgauze catalogue.